Static hazards

 - Variable

-has two path to the final AND
+A has two path to the final AND gate

 - The inversion of

-gates in the upper branch
+A happens using the NAND gates in the upper branch

 - There is a differential delay between the bottom and the top branches because the upper branch is much longer than the lower branch